|Nutrition Facts (per serving)|

 Beat in the cooled flour mixture until the mixture is light and fluffy.

-Beat in the vanilla bean paste or extract.
+Beat in the pure vanilla extract or bean paste.

 - To frost a two-layered cake, you will need to triple this recipe.